-Figure 2: An arithmetic circuit C that realizes the function $f(x_1, x_2, x_3) = x_1 \cdot x_2 + x_2 \cdot x_3 \cdot (x_2 + x_3)$.
+Figure 2: An arithmetic circuit C that realizes the function $f(x_1, x_2, x_3) = x_1 \cdot x_2 + x_2 \cdot x_3 \cdot x_3$ $(x_2 + x_3).$

-4.2.2 Secret-sharing-based MPC
+4.2.2.
+Secret-sharing-based MPC 335

-Here we describe a general approach to perform an MPC evaluation of arithmetic circuits based on Shamir's secret sharing scheme (Section 4.1).
+Here we describe a general approach to performing an MPC evaluation of arithmetic circuits based on Shamir's secret sharing scheme (Section 4.1).
 Assume that $C(x_1, \ldots, x_h)$ is an arithmetic circuit that realizes some polynomial function $f(x_1, \ldots, x_h)$.
-Assume next that each of the inputs x_i , $i \in [h]$, is secret-shared using t-out-of-L secret sharing among a set of L parties, M_1, \ldots, M_L .
+Assume next that each of the inputs $x_i, i \in [h]$, is secretshared using t-out-of-L secret sharing among a set of L parties, M_1, \ldots, M_L .
 The goal is to design an MPC protocol that will allow the L parties to compute t-out-of-L sharing of the output value $f(x_1, \ldots, x_h)$.

 Since the L parties already have t-out-of-L shares in each of the input values, then it is necessary to devise sub-protocols that will allow them to emulate arithmetic gates.
 Namely, assuming that the parties hold t-out-of-L shares in the two inputs of a gate, it is necessary to describe a manner in which they will be able to compute t-out-of-L shares in the gate's output, without learning in the process any information on the underlying inputs or output.
-Clearly, if we can emulate addition gates and multiplication gates, then it would be possible to emulate the entire circuit, gate by gate, until the parties get t-out-of-L shares in the final output.
+Clearly, if we can emulate addition gates and multiplication gates, then it would be possible to emulate the entire circuit, gate by gate, until the parties get t-out-of-L shares

 In the circuit shown in Figure 2, the parties have t-out-of-L shares in each of the input values x_1, x_2, x_3 .
-With those shares they proceed to emulate the circuit layer by layer, by computing proper t-out-of-L shares in the output wires of the three gates in the first layer, then proceeding to computing t-out-of-L shares in the output of the multiplication gate in the second layer, using the already computed shares in the output wires of two of the gates in the first layer, and finally computing t-out-of-L shares in the output wire using the computed shares in the output wires of the multiplication gate in the second layer and the first multiplication gate in the first layer.
+With those shares, they proceed to emulate the circuit layer by layer, by computing proper t-out-of-L shares in the output wires of the three gates in the first layer, then proceeding to compute t-out-of-L shares in the output of the multiplication gate in the second layer, using the already computed shares in the output wires of two of the gates in the first layer, and finally computing t-out-of-L shares in the output wire using the computed shares in the output wires of the multiplication gate in the second layer and the first shares in the output wires of the multiplication gate in the second layer and the first in the output wires of the multiplication gate in the second layer and the first multiplication gate in the first layer.

-Below, we describe the generic secret-sharing-based protocol of Damgård and Nielsen [11].
+Below, we describe the generic secret-sharing-based protocol of Damgård and Nielsen [38].
 Specifically, we explain the manner in which that protocol emulates addition and multiplication gates.
 As the multiplication procedure requires the parties to generate shares in an unknown random value, we also explain how they perform that.
-We would like to note that in our experiments we used that protocol, with the performance improvements that were proposed by Chida et al. [7].
+We would like to note that in our experiments we used that protocol, with the performance improvements that were proposed by Chida et al. [39].
 Hereinafter, we set the secret sharing threshold to be

-$$t := |(L+1)/2|.
-(5)$$
+$$t := \lfloor (L+1)/2 \rfloor. \tag{5}$$

 Namely, in order to reconstruct the secret, at least half of the parties must combine their shares.
-We will explain the importance of that setting later on, when we discuss the privacy of MD-Max-Sum.
+We will explain the importance of that setting later on when we discuss the privacy of MD-MAX-SUM.